Avnshrai/mkdocs/README.md

 echo "*************************************************************"
 ```
 And while running mkdockerize.sh file manually we need to provide a env variable as we can see below
 and this file will also create a app.zip file
-Ex
 ```shell
 ./mkdockerize.sh "your local dir path where code is present"
 ```